Super Mario Bros. (film): Critical response

+Audiences surveyed by CinemaScore gave the film a grade of "B+" on scale of A+ to F.

 Michael Wilmington of the Los Angeles Times said "It's a movie split in two: wildly accomplished on one level, wildly deficient on another."
 He gave the film high marks for its effects and the "sheer density and bravura of the production design", but ultimately provided a low final score for poor writing.
-Janet Maslin of The New York Times also commended the film's visual effects, and suggested Bob Hoskins could "handle any role with grace and good humor", but concluded "it doesn't have the jaunty hop-and-zap spirit of the Nintendo video game from which it takes – ahem – its inspiration".
-"The movie's no stinker", asserted Mark Caro of the Chicago Tribune, who lauded Hoskins and Leguizamo for their brotherly dynamic and called the Goombas "wonderfully daffy supporting characters".
-Hal Hinson of The Washington Post likewise praised the film for its performances and creatures effects, and proclaimed "In short, it's a blast."
+Janet Maslin of The New York Times also commended the film's visual effects, and suggested Bob Hoskins could "handle any role with grace and good humor", but concluded "it doesn't have the jaunty hop-and-zap spirit of the Nintendo video game from which it takes—ahem—its inspiration".
+Mark Caro of the Chicago Tribune said "The movie's no stinker", lauded Hoskins and Leguizamo for their brotherly dynamic, and called the Goombas "wonderfully daffy supporting characters".
+Hal Hinson of The Washington Post likewise praised the film for its performances and creature effects, and proclaimed "In short, it's a blast."

-Gene Siskel of the Chicago Tribune and Roger Ebert of the Chicago Sun-Times gave the film two thumbs down on the television program Siskel & Ebert At the Movies, citing tonal inconsistency and lack of narrative, and the film was on their list for one of the worst films of 1993.
+Gene Siskel of the Chicago Tribune and Roger Ebert of the Chicago Sun-Times gave the film two thumbs down on the television program Siskel & Ebert at the Movies, citing tonal inconsistency and lack of narrative, and the film was on their list for one of the worst films of 1993.
 Stephen Hunter of The Baltimore Sun thought Yoshi had "more personality than all the human actors put together".
-Hal Hinson of The Washington Post declared the Goombas "the best movie heavies since the flying monkeys in The Wizard of Oz."

-Accolades

-Super Mario Bros. was one of four Disney films under consideration for the Best Visual Effects award at the 66th Academy Awards, though the academy ultimately nominated The Nightmare Before Christmas.

 Home media

-The film was first released on VHS in 1994 and on DVD in the United States in 2003 and again in 2010.
-The quality of the DVD release was widely derided for being non-anamorphic and only English Dolby Digital 5.1.
-The film was released on Blu-ray by Second Sight Films in the United Kingdom on November 3, 2014.
-The film was re-released as a limited edition Blu-ray steelbook by Zavvi in the UK in February 2017.
-The film was released on Blu-ray in Japan on December 22, 2017, which featured the same features and extras as Second Sight Films' release.
-An Australian Blu-ray release by Umbrella Entertainment was released in October 2021, featuring the same bonus features as Second Sight's release, plus the film's original workprint including deleted scenes.
-Despite the distributors labeling it as a Region B copy, it is also the first region-free Blu-ray release of the film, and it can be played on systems from any region.
-As of 2018, fan website Super Mario Bros.: The Movie Archive is working with original VFX Supervisor Christopher F. Woods on a 4K resolution transfer and restoration for a future Region A release.
+The film was first released on LaserDisc in the United States on December 8, 1993.
+It was released for rental on VHS in the United States in January 1994.
+It was released on DVD in the United States on June 3, 2003 and again in 2010.
+The DVD release is presented in non-anamorphic widescreen with an English Dolby Digital 5.1 audio track.

+It was released on Blu-ray by Second Sight Films in the United Kingdom on November 3, 2014, and was re-released as a limited edition Blu-ray SteelBook by Zavvi in the UK in February 2017.
+It was released on Blu-ray in Japan on December 22, 2017, which has the same features and extras as the Second Sight Films release.

+An Australian Blu-ray release by Umbrella Entertainment was released in October 2021, with the same bonus features as Second Sight's release, plus the original workprint including deleted scenes.
+This release of the film is region-free, and can be played on systems from any region.
+As of 2018, fan website Super Mario Bros.: The Movie Archive was working with original VFX Supervisor Christopher F. Woods on a 4K resolution transfer and restoration.
+In 2024, Umbrella released the film on 4K Blu-ray to commemorate its 30th anniversary.